 Noting that chemical plants and oil refineries, for instance, by and large have not fully shut down during COVID-19, Crosman said: “Getting back up to normal is going to be a challenge whether you stopped operating or you just reduced or cut back or whatever, but I don’t think we’re quite in the same situation as all those restaurant and retail owners out there who just shut down and everybody got sent home.”

 Still, with so many people working from home and/or coming back to work, companies must also be able to assess COVID-19-related situations quickly.

-There are various qualitative risk assessment techniques such as Process Hazards Analysis (PHA), What-If analysis, Failure Mode and Effects Analysis (FMEA) and now Digital Risk Pathways that can be used for predicting potential hazards and identifying appropriate controls at the operational, system design and process design levels.
+There are various qualitative risk assessment techniques such as Process Hazards Analysis (PHA), What-If analysis, Failure Mode and Effects Analysis (FMEA) and now Dynamic Risk Pathways that can be used for predicting potential hazards and identifying appropriate controls at the operational, system design and process design levels.
 The risk data generated by these tools can be extended through risk management digital technologies to predict, assess, flag, monitor and manage the risks of reduced staffing.